 Off Grid performs on August 4 at 3:00 on the Rotary Stage.

 Brett and Janet Dodd

-Brett and Janet Dodd are a local Spokane singer-songwriter duo singing tight woven harmonies drawing from Americana, Folk and Bluegrass.
+Brett and Janet Dodd are a singer-songwriter duo from Spokane singing tight woven harmonies drawing from Americana, Folk and Bluegrass.
 They first met a couple of decades ago over a casual conversation about mandolins and music, and have been together musically and otherwise ever since!
-Longtime fixtures on the local bluegrass scene, they are active in promoting music locally in their roles as President and Secretary of the Inland Northwest Bluegrass Music Association.
+Longtime fixtures on the local bluegrass scene, they are active in promoting music locally with the Inland Northwest Bluegrass Music Association.
 Performing on mandolin, guitar, fiddle, accordion and bass, Brett and Janet bring heartfelt harmony and energy to original and contemporary roots music.